LaughinStock/ECE2112_SDA/README.md

 ### Discussion of results

-Its no suprise that Spotify continued to dominate in this graph since its currently and probably for a long time, the largest and most popular music streaming platforms globally, with users reaching the hundred millions all around the world.
+Its no suprise that **Spotify continued to dominate in this graph** since its currently and probably for a long time, the *largest and most popular* music streaming platform globally, with users reaching the hundred millions all around the world.
 With Apple Music coming in second followed by Deezer and Shazam.
 Currently, the top two music streaming platforms are generally known to a wider audience but since Apple Music is limited to ios and or iMusic softwares and Deezer and Shazam not being well-known to the average consumer and maybe even the artist, they would most likely prefer to publish or listen to songs